Hire the Right South Florida Business Broker

 • Most importantly, one should go on the business broker’s website and review their current listings of businesses for sale.

-• It is crucial to distinguish the business broker’s own listings from generic listings from other brokers.
+• It is crucial to distinguish the business broker’s own listings compared to generic listings from other brokers.

 • In reviewing the business broker’s current listings, one can determine if the listing advertisements are professionally written and explanatory while still maintaining the confidentiality of the advertised business.

-• Finally, the business broker must have a proper Non-Disclosure Agreement (NDA) and qualifying documents in place to send potential buyers that protects the seller’s confidentiality and integrity of the deal throughout the sales process.
+• Finally, the business broker must have a proper Non-Disclosure Agreement (NDA) and qualifying documents that protects the seller’s confidentiality and integrity of the deal throughout the sales process.

 • Doing so violates the seller’s confidentiality.